devyanshi-t/DemoOne/ReadMe.md

  connect-AzAccount
  ```

- 3. Then we are going to run a Powershell to test that the ARM template is valid.
+ 3. Then we are going to run a Powershell  script to test that the ARM template is valid.
  ``` bash
  Test-AzResourceGroupDeployment -ResourceGroupName "name of the resource group" -TemplateFile "yourtemplatefilename".json -Mode incremental -TemplateParameterFile "yourparametersfilename".json
 ```